yasirbhutta/yasirbhutta.github.io/python/posts/control-structures-python.md

+---
+layout: page
+title: Understanding Control Structures in Python
+description: Control structures are the building blocks of any programming language, helping developers control the flow of execution.
+Python has three fundamental...
+keywords: count, control, python, print, structures
+---
 # Understanding Control Structures in Python

 Control structures are the building blocks of any programming language, helping developers control the flow of execution.
 Python has three fundamental types of control structures: **Sequence, Selection, and Repetition (Looping)**.
 Let’s explore each with examples.
 [1]